A Wandle Heritage Walk

 The Morden Hall estate was sucessively held by the Garth and Hatfeild families for over four centuries.
 It was bequeathed to the National Trust by G E Hatfeild who died in 1941.

 Take the left fork then follow the riverside path to the left (not avenue ahead).
 Continue through the rose garden.
-Go across to the right of the white building.

 Continue on the path ahead